-With the exception of the much heavier Black Diamond Eldorado, and possibly the MSR Advance Pro, this is the most storm-worthy 2-pole model in our review.
-If we new were expecting to get blasted by strong winds or heavy snow then this is the bivy tent we'd lean towards.
+This is one of the most stormworthy 2-pole models in our review.
+If we were expecting to get blasted by strong winds or heavy snow, then this is the bivy tent we'd lean toward.

-has two poles that cross in an "X," a design that's fairly typical of lightweight bivy tents, but in this case, they are always connected using a hub-design.
-This adds a ton of structural integrity to the pole structure of the tent.
-The fabric is also pretty robust for this sub 3-pound tent, and was far more weather resistant than the Black Diamond Firstlight and HiLight
+The Advance Pro has two poles that cross in an "X," a design that's fairly typical of lightweight bivy tents; in this case, they are always connected using a hubbed design, which adds a great deal of structural integrity.
+The fabric is pretty robust for a sub three pound tent.

-The Advance Pro has six guylines that are reinforced where they attach to the tent, far more so than with other sub 4-pound models.
-There is also a 7th reinforced tie-in point where an additional guyline (or the rope) can be attached to both the tent and the intersection of the poles, adding a tremendous amount of strength.
+The Advance Pro has six guylines that are reinforced where they attach to the tent, far more so than with other sub four pound models.
+There is also a seventh reinforced tie-in point, where an additional guyline (or the rope) can be attached to both the tent and the intersection of the poles, adding a tremendous amount of strength.

-With a minimum weight of 2 lbs 14 oz (just the tent itself and nothing else) and a packed weight 3 lbs 3 oz (packed weight is tent plus guylines, pole bag, and stakes) the Advance Pro is among the very lightest tents in our review.
+With a minimum weight of two pounds 14 ounces, (just the tent itself and nothing else) and a packed weight of three pounds three ounces (packed weight is tent plus guylines, pole bag, and stakes) the Advance Pro is one of the lightest in our review.

-The Advance Pro keeps the weight low but maintains its status as one of the most storm-worthy tents in our review because of a few factors.
-It was the only model with two carbon fiber poles which permanently intersect at the peak of the tent, it has no mesh door, and has the smallest floor area.
+The Advance Pro keeps the weight low but maintains its status as one of the most stormworthy tents in our review because of a few factors.
+It was the only model with two carbon fiber poles that permanently intersect at the peak of the tent.
+It also has no mesh door and has the smallest floor area.

 Livability and Comfort

 While small in square footage, MSR didn't just cut off the length, which our taller testers appreciated.
 There is only one small vent for ventilation, and the fabric was only okay for breathability.
-Even with the door left halfway open in the humid air of the North Cascades, we'd see condensation develope with two folks sleeping inside this tent.
+Even with the door left halfway open in the humid air of the North Cascades, we'd see condensation develop with two folks sleeping inside.

-The Advance Pro got a relatively high score for durability.
-All of its components are solidly made, however, when going so light you sacrifice a bit on long-term wear, and this tent likely won't last as long as the beefier 4 season tents in this review.
+The Advance Pro earned a relatively high score for durability.
+All of its components are solidly made; however, when going so light, you sacrifice a bit on long-term wear, and this tent may not last as long as the beefier 4 season tents in this review.

 Adaptability and Versatility

-The MSR Advance Pro is fantastic at what it's designed for: to provide a storm-worthy place to sleep while weighing you down as little as possible during the day.
-It's among the very lightest models in our review, but we think its the most storm resistant and weather-proof of the sub 4-pound models.
+The MSR Advance Pro is fantastic at what it's designed for - to provide a stormworthy place to sleep while weighing you down as little as possible during the day.
+It's one of the lightest models in our review, but it's one of the most storm-resistant and weather-proof of the sub-3.5 pound models.
 It isn't versatile and doesn't even have a bug mesh door, nor is it comfortable to hang out in, but it is light, and it is bomber.